electricimp/CellularAssetTrackerExample/README.md

 ## [LowPowerLocationTracker](./LowPowerLocationTracker) ##

 This example provides software to drive a low-power cellular asset tracker.
-The tracker monitors for movement; if movement is detected, the tracker will report if the location has changed, otherwise the device will report at a set interval sending GPS location, battery status, temperature, humidity and movement status.
+The tracker monitors temperature, humidity and battery.
+If any readings are out of range a report will be generated and sent to the cloud immediately.
+The tracker also monitors movement.
+When movement is detected, the tracker will check if the location has changed, and if so then report the new location.
+If no out of range readings or location changes are detected the tracker will generate a report daily.

 ## Common Configuration ##